-Virgin, another cheeky airline, known for being the first to introduce individual TV’s in seat-backs and amenity kits in all classes of service wins for the best premium economy seats in the industry.
-This level of seating is perfect for those wishing to score more comfort on long flights without requiring first class meals (and the first class price tag that goes along with them).
+Virgin, another cheeky airline, known for being the first to introduce individual TV in seat-backs.
+And amenity kits in all classes of service wins for the best premium economy seats in the industry.
+This level of seating is perfect for those wishing to score more comfort on long flights without requiring first-class meals (and the first-class price tag that goes along with them).

 Best for Customer Service